gkhays/ipv6-tools/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Inspired by the need for simple IPv6 testing tools
 - Built with Java's built-in networking capabilities
+- Python implementation using asyncio for efficient async I/O